Saltwater Fishing Regulations

 No possession allowed

-* Fork length means the straightline measurement of a fish from the tip of the snout to the fork of the tail.
+* Fork length means the straight-line measurement of a fish from the tip of the snout to the fork of the tail.
 The measurement is not made along the curve of the body.

-+ A person may fish for white sharks with rod and reel, provided the person releases such fish immediately with a minimum of injury and that such fish may not be removed from the water.
++ A person may fish for white sharks with rod and reel, provided the person releases such fish immediately with a minimum of injury and that such fish may not be

 Other provisions